andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 are the snippets defined by the programmer and foreign type information of the arguments and return type of the foreign function.
 The custom back-end should use the FFI string, the type information of the parameters and return type of the FFI to generate a wrapper function for the FFI represented function.
 More on this on the 'How to do do FFI' section.
-TODO

 Top-level **error** definition represents holes in Idris programs.
 This is necessary because Idris compiles non-complete programs.
 Lets see the following example: